SOLID Principles in Rust: A Practical Guide

 -

-Use Result for fallible operations: Don’t silently fail or panic.
-Make errors part of the contract via
+Use Result for fallible operations: We should not silently fail or panic.
+Instead let’s make errors part of the contract via

 Result<T, E>. - Trait bounds make contracts explicit:

 pub trait Storage: Send + Sync { // Now callers know implementations are thread-safe } - Don’t overuse inheritance thinking: Coming from OOP, we might force types into “is-a” relationships.
-In Rust, prefer composition and focused traits.
+In Rust, we should prefer composition (has-a) and focused traits.

 Rules of Thumb for LSP